 These restrictions vary from state to state so if you're in the business of moving OD freight during this period, make sure to consult your provider on how state transportation restrictions over the 4th of July will impact your freight.

-Learn More About State-By-State Permitted Travel Restrictions this Fourth of July and Canada Day
+Learn More About State-By-State Permitted Travel Restrictions this Fourth of July

 How Will DOT Operation Safe Driver Week Impact Truck Capacity?